aksnzhy/xlearn/README.md

 <img src="https://github.com/aksnzhy/xLearn/raw/master/img/scalability.png" width = "650"/>

 xLearn can be used for solving large-scale machine learning problems.
-First, xLearn supports on-disk training, which can handle very large data (TB) by using the disk on a single machine.
-Moreover. xLearn support distributed training, which scales beyond billions of example across many machines.
+First, xLearn supports out-of-core training, which can handle very large data (TB) by just leveraging the disk of a single machine.
+Moreover.
+Also, xLearn can support distributed training, which scales beyond billions of example across many machines.